siavash-saki/Map-Matching/README.md

 There are two ways to build a Valhalla routing engine.
 The first one is building from the source.
-It is explained in [Valhalla GitHub page](https://github.com/valhalla/valhalla).
+It is explained on the [Valhalla GitHub page](https://github.com/valhalla/valhalla).
 The second way is to use the docker container.
-Valhalla original docker containers can be found [here](https://hub.docker.com/r/valhalla/valhalla/tags).
+Valhalla's original docker containers can be found [here](https://hub.docker.com/r/valhalla/valhalla/tags).
 But it is recommended to use the [GIO OPS docker container](https://github.com/gis-ops/docker-valhalla).
-It is more straight-forward.
+It is more straightforward.
 In order to build a Valhalla engine using docker, you need the latest `docker` and `docker-compose` running on an `Ubuntu 20.04`.
-First you should configure a `docker-compose.yml` file.
+First, you should configure a `docker-compose.yml` file.
-An example for building Valhalla using Germany tiles from OpenStreetMap can look like this:
+An example for building Valhalla using Germany's tiles from OpenStreetMap can look like this:
 ```YML
 services:
   valhalla: